codelones/codelones/README.md

 ## 📌 Projects

 - `titanic-survival-prediction`: Predicting passenger survival with ML
+- `advertising-sales-prediction`: Predicting product sales using linear regression and visual analysis
 - [More projects coming soon – follow to stay updated!]

 ---